Skip to main content

 Cost Optimization Strategies

-1. Spot Instance Utilization: 50-70% cost savings for batch inference workloads (when interruption is acceptable)
+1. Spot Instance Usage: 50-70% cost savings for batch inference workloads (when interruption is acceptable)

-2. EC2 Capacity Blocks: Secure stable availability through reserved allocation for Trainium2 instances
+2. EC2 Capacity Blocks: Reserved allocation for Trainium2 instances for reliable availability

-3. Auto-scaling: GPU metric-based scaling with Karpenter + KEDA (details: GPU Resource Management)
+3. Autoscaling: Karpenter + KEDA-based GPU metric scaling (details: GPU Resource Management)

-4. Model Quantization: Reduce memory usage and improve throughput with FP8/INT8 quantization
+4. Model Quantization: Reduced memory usage and improved throughput with FP8/INT8 quantization

 References